Desktop app modernization: automatic tracking and predictable releases

 A system that could no longer keep up with growth

-A legacy desktop app that captures user activity requires a different delivery model than a typical web product: every change affects background execution, synchronization, and the quality of data that ends up in timesheets.
+A desktop app that captures user activity needs a different delivery model than a typical web product.
+Every change can affect background execution, synchronization and the quality of data that ends up in timesheets, so risk has to be controlled in stages.

 Maintaining a background desktop app that continuously captures activity across apps, websites, and documents